Siege of Delhi (1857): The capture of the city

 The British and Company forces were disordered.
 Many British officers had been killed or wounded, and their units were now in confusion.
 The British foothold included many of the liquor stores and over the next two days, many British soldiers became drunk and incapacitated on looted spirits.
-However, the rebel sepoy regiments had become discouraged by their defeats and lack of food, while the irregular mujahhadin defended their fortified compounds with great determination but could not be organised to make a coordinated counter-attack.
+However, the rebel sepoy regiments had become discouraged by their defeats and lack of food, while the irregular mujahhadin defended their fortified compounds with great determination, but could not be organised to make a coordinated counter-attack.

 Wilson eventually ordered all liquor to be destroyed, and discipline was restored.
 Slowly, the attackers began to clear the rebels from the city.
 They captured the magazine on 16 September.
-Another Victoria Cross was earned here, by Lieutenant Thackerey for extinguishing a fire in the magazine, whilst under musket fire.
+Another Victoria Cross was earned here, by Lieutenant Thackerey for extinguishing a fire in the magazine whilst under musket fire.
 Bahadur Shah and his entourage abandoned the palace on 18 September, and a British force captured the great mosque, the Jama Masjid, and the abandoned palace the next day.
 They also captured the Selimgarh Fort, attached to the palace and dominating the bridge of boats over the River Yamuna.
 Most rebels who had not already left the city now did so before the Company forces captured all the gates and trapped them.

 The city was finally declared to be captured on 21 September.
 John Nicholson died the next day.

 Aftermath

 The cost to the British, Company, and loyal Indian armies in besieging Delhi from the start of the siege to the capture of the city was 1,254 killed, and 4,493 wounded, of which 992 were killed, 2,795 were wounded and 30 missing in action during the last six days of brutal fighting in the city during the final assault.
 Of that total of 3,817 casualties during the capture of the city, 1,677 were loyalist Indian soldiers.
 It is almost impossible to say how many rebels and their supporters were killed during the siege, but the number was far greater.
 Unofficial sources place the rebel casualties at over 5,000.

-It is also impossible to estimate how many civilians died during the fighting in Delhi which included those killed by the rebels, those killed by the British, or those killed randomly and accidentally in the cross-fire.
+It is also impossible to estimate how many civilians died during the fighting in Delhi, which included those killed by the rebels, the British, or in the cross-fire.
 After the siege, many civilians were subsequently expelled from the city to makeshift camps in the nearby countryside, as there was no way of feeding them until order was restored to the entire area.
 The British, Sikh and Pakhtun soldiers were all fairly callous with regard to life.
 For four days, after the fall of the city, there was extensive looting, although many British soldiers were more interested in drink than material possessions.
 Prize agents later moved into the city behind the troops, and organised the search for concealed treasure on a more systematic basis.